DEFRA/EPR-Calculator-API-Data/src/EPR.Calculator.API.Data/Migrations-Readme.txt

 **** Command to Run the created the Migrations ****

-dotnet ef migrations add AddInitialMigration --startup-project EPR.Calculator.API --project EPR.Calculator.API.Data
+dotnet ef migrations add AddInitialMigration --project ./src/EPR.Calculator.API.Data

 **** Command to add a migration *****